-Are you limited by time, money, office spaces, or human resources?
-Fortunately, user tests can be performed in a myriad of ways to suit your various requirements.
+Are you limited by time, money, office space, or human resources?
+Fortunately, user tests can be performed in many ways to suit your various requirements.
 Here are some ways you can set up your user and usability tests.

-Indeed, you can prepare your own script and scenario to work with and evaluate the results along the way.
+Indeed, you can prepare your script and scenario to work with and evaluate the results.